-The development is served by an existing driveway from Brown Street and a new driveway from Riverside Drive.
-Due to the infill nature of this project, the ability to create landscaped entrances typical in larger multi-family developments is limited and is not in keeping with the existing development or surrounding area.
-The proposed buildings will be parallel to Riverside Drive and will serve as the identifiers for the project.
+The development is served by an existing driveway off of Brown Street and a new driveway off of Riverside Drive.
+Due to the infill nature of this project, the ability to create landscaped entrances typical in larger multifamily developments is limited and is not in keeping with the existing development or surrounding area.
+The proposed buildings will be parallel to Riverside Drive and will serve as the identity to the project.